Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 <img width="330" height="470" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/02.Pre-GWAS/tusk_by_sex.png" /> <img width="330" height="470" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/02.Pre-GWAS/heterozygosity_by_sex.png" /> <img width="330" height="470" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/02.Pre-GWAS/heterozygosity_by_tusk.png" />

+The measure of the level of heterozygosity between India and Myanmar shows a real difference between both populations.
 Heterozygoty returns a mean F = 0.0557 and the median = 0.0357.
 These measures reveal an exces of heterozygoty which may reflect population structure, high diversity, repeated regions, copy number variation (CNV), or a biological variation. **Therefore, this reflections will have to be explore later**.

 ## 02. Genotype filtering and Post EDQ/QC

 ### _2.1.
 Filtering_

 The filtering step is realized at this moment of the pipeline based on filtering markers (minor allele frequency MAF, missing calls per marker and missing calls per individuals).
+MAF measures the frequence of the variant in the population (e.g. MAF = 0.5, both alleles are balanced; MAF = 0.01, rare variant).
+MAF filters out the rare variants because rare SNPs are often noised, few informatives, give false positives.
+F_miss measures the percentages of missing genotypes per individuals (e.g. F_MISS = 0.40, means that the individuals have 40% of missing genotype, so bad quality).
+The lmiss measures the missing rate per variant (e.g. F_MISS = 0.60, means that SNP absent on 60% of individuals).
+Based on the EDA results, I started the filtering step with :

+            > _Variants with a minor allele frequency below 5% : **geno = 0.05**_
+            > _Samples with missing call rates exceeding 5% : **mind = 0.05**_
+            > _Variants with missing call rates exceeding 1% : **maf = 0.01**_

 In PreGWAS step, I will also conduct the Genotype filtering and then the Imputation.
 For the Imputation, I will use Beagle.